io-da/command/README.md

 ### Middlewares
 Middlewares are any type that implements the _InwardMiddleware_ or the _OutwardMiddleware_ interface.
 Middlewares are optional and provided to the _Bus_ using the ```bus.SetInwardMiddlewares``` and ```bus.SetOutwardMiddlewares``` functions.
-An _InwardMiddleware_ middleware handles every command before it is provided to its respective handler.
+An _InwardMiddleware_ handles every command before it is provided to its respective handler.
-An _OutwardMiddleware_ middleware handles every command that was successfully processed by its respective handler.
+An _OutwardMiddleware_ handles every command that was successfully processed by its respective handler.
 These middlewares are also provided with the data or error returned by the command handler.
 Allowing potential data/error handling, such as transformations.

 **The order in which the middlewares are provided to the Bus is always respected.
 Additionally, if a middleware returns an error, it interrupts the flow and the command is no longer passed along to the next step.**
 ```go